Aaron Beeken (Ad Dip Psy C. Dip CST. Cert Hyp CS. BA (Hons). PGCE. MNCS. Accred.)

 Email: [email protected]

-I know through experience that mental health issues can be successfully disentangled and transformed through psychotherapy and counselling.
+Through experience I know that the complex and challenging mental health issues can be successfully explored, unpacked, disentangled and transformed through psychotherapy and counselling.

-I hold true that it is important to get the right diagnosis.
-I also believe that diagnosis - and labels in general - do not existentially define our identity, our potential and whom we really are as holistic human beings.
+I also believe, if we choose, that diagnosis and labels do not have to define our full identity, our personality, full potential and whom we really are as holistic human beings.

-I work from my family home-based practice in Walton, in a separate area of the house to the rest of my family.
-I offer daytime and evening sessions to people visiting from Peterborough and surrounding areas.
+I work from my family home-based practice in Peterborough, in a separate area of the house to the rest of my family to ensure confidentiality.
+I offer daytime and evening sessions to people visiting from Peterborough and the surrounding areas.

-I am an accredited registrant member of The National Counselling Society (MNCS) and a registrant member of The National Hypnotherapy Society.
-I am insured, have regular clinical supervision, keep up to date with Continual Professional Development (CPD) and work to the Code of Ethics of my registering bodies.
+As of 2021, I am an accredited registrant member of The National Counselling Society (MNCS) and a registrant member of The National Hypnotherapy Society.
+I am DBS checked.
+I am fully insured.
+I have regular clinical supervision at least 1.5 hours per month.
+I keep up to date with Continual Professional Development (CPD).
+I work to the Code of Ethics of my registering body The National Counselling Society which you can read the latest version of by clicking here.

 Modalities I Apply In Practice